losrobbos/api-connect-guide/README.md

   - Please replace {id} with the id of an existing message!

 - Submit the request by clicking the button "Send"
-- In the right sidebar you should receive the result: the new message in a JavaScript array
+- In the right sidebar you should receive the result: the deleted message in a JavaScript object

 Now test if your new messages was appended to ALL messages:
 - click on your "GET All messages" request in the left sidebar